 Making a whole roast chicken in the oven is not difficult at all.
 However, to make sure that the results are just what you were hoping for, you should follow a few steps.

-- Season well.
+Step #2: Season well.
 You can use any spices you like, but the most important thing in this area is to make sure you salt it well, again inside and outside.
-And do place half a lemon (or orange) and some nice herbs inside the bird; I feel they really make a difference; I love that lemon flavor that infuses the breast meat.
+Place half a lemon (or orange) and some nice herbs inside the bird; I feel they really make a difference.
+I love that lemon flavor that infuses the breast meat.

 How long to roast a whole chicken?

-- Roasting in the oven for the right amount of time is very important.
-To make sure that it is safe to eat, it should have an inner temperature of at least 73 degrees Celsius/165 degrees Fahrenheit.
+It is very important to roast the meat in the oven for the right amount of time.
+To ensure that it is safe to eat, it should have an inner temperature of at least 73 degrees Celsius/165 degrees Fahrenheit.

 The general rule for chicken roasting times